 A child prodigy, Brian was brought up in Central Florida and studied at Lake Howell High School.
 Even after receiving a full scholarship to pursue studies at the University of Pennsylvania, he chose Stanford University.
 He has a degree in Computer Science from Stanford University, 1994.

 Brian was a system administrator at Rockwell International, before switching to the tech giant, Apple Inc. and Adobe where he was a product tester.
 He was also associated with Yahoo! as its 44th employee.
 He worked for over nine years at Yahoo! and unfortunately, lost millions when he had invested in the dotcom boom.
 The dotcom bubble was a period of excessive speculation in the United States where there was a massive growth of the internet world; it lasted over a decade.
 After a loss in investments, Brain and Jan took a year off and went to the neighboring continent of South America.
 Post this vacation, Brian and Jan applied at Facebook, but both were rejected.

-Brian’s net worth is approximately $2.5 billion.
+Brian’s net worth is $2.5 billion (As per Forbes 2020).
 He is ranked 551st by Forbes.
 By owning a 20% stake in WhatsApp, he was one of the most influential people in the company.
 He was later offered jobs at companies like Twitter and Facebook, which he turned down.
 He even left WhatsApp due to a dispute with Facebook regarding the monetization of WhatsApp, voluntarily parting away with $850 million in unvested options.

 Brian Acton Story